Hospital Admissions for Ambulatory Care Sensitive Conditions:

 Rate per 100,000 by Race/Ethnicity

-The information below presents hospital admissions rates per 100,000 for ACSCs by race for years 2012 through 2017.
+The information below presents hospital admissions rates per 100,000 for ACSCs by race for years 2012 through 2018.
 In general, hospital admissions for overall ACSCs is highest for Blacks and lowest for Hispanics.
-The average number of hospital admissions for overall ACSCs from 2012 to 2017 was 1,939 for Blacks, 1,215 for Other, 1,205 for Whites, and 1,057 for Hispanics.
+The average number of hospital admissions for overall ACSCs from 2012 to 2018 was 1,991 for Blacks, 1,414 for Whites, 1,314 for Other, and 1,068 for Hispanics.

 In the years prior to SIM (2012-2015) the rate of hospital admissions for overall and acute ACSCs per 100,000 was on a downward trend for all races/ethnicities with the exception of Other.
-Chronic conditions was on the rise across all racial/ethnic categories.
-Since SIM, the overall hospital admissions rates for ACSCs decreased for Hispanics.
+Chronic conditions were on the rise across all racial/ethnic categories.
+Since SIM, the overall hospital admissions rates for ACSCs decreased for Whites and Other.
 Hospital admissions rates for acute ACSC conditions decreased for all racial/ethnic groups.
-For chronic ACSC conditions, all racial/ethnic groups had increased rates ranging from a low of 4.1 percent for Hispanics to a high of 11.4 percent for Whites.
+For chronic ACSC conditions, Black, Hispanic and White racial/ethnic groups had increased rates while Other racial group decreased.